MartLugt/LaTeX-templates/readme.md

 - `\author{Name}[Email][Student Number]`: Sets the author name, email, and student number.
 - `\coursename{Name}[Code]`: Sets the course name and code.
 - `\addcoursestaff{Name}`: Adds course staff members.

+### Abstract

+- `\abstract{Text}`: Set the paper abstract.

+This abstract is printed on a seperate page between the titlepage and the table of contents in the default style, and as part of the title block in `short` style.

 ### Bibliography